apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   $bin/flume-ng tool --conf ./conf FCINTEGRITYTOOL -l ./datadir

-where datadir the comma separated list of data directory to ve verified.
+where datadir is the comma separated list of data directory to be verified.

 Following are the options available